 This level will be reached in conditions of reasonably prolonged hazardous conditions or where extreme conditions reduce the effectiveness of salt.
-The supply chain for salt replenishment may become of national importance and Transport Scotland and Strathclyde Emergency Co-Ordination Group advice may be received.
+The supply chain for salt replenishment may become of national importance and Transport Scotland and West of Scotland Co-Ordination Group advice may be received.

-First Operation:- Activate replenishment from Strategic Stockpile (+ 4,400 tonnes)
+First Operation:- Activate replenishment from Strategic Stockpile at Helensburgh Dome

-Depending on the likely delay in replenishment, part or all of the Strategic stockpile may be moved to operational stores and the permanent sheeting replaced.
-The quantity will be determined by the potential delivery date for shipping.
-The total stock will provide a further 12days resilience within the operational stores, at normal use rates.
+Depending on the likely delay in replenishment, part of the Strategic stockpile may be moved to other operational stores.
+An The quantity will be determined by the potential delivery date for shipping, to replenish the Helensburgh store from King George 5th Dock Glasgow and other western stockpiles, via Argyll ports.
+The transfer of each 1,000 tonnes of stock will provide a further 4 days resilience within the operational stores, at normal use rates.

-Resilience: - 27days at normal use levels 375t/day: 16days heavy snow 600t/day
+Resilience:- 4 - 12days at normal use levels 375t/day: 2 - 6 days heavy snow 600t/day

-Second Operation: - Activate Salt Preservation Measures.
+Second Operation:- Activate Salt Preservation Measures.